-Jennifer O’Grady is an award-winning playwright and poet.
-Born to an Italian-American mother and an Irish father, she grew up in New York City and earned a BA from Vassar, where she won awards for her writing, and an MFA from Columbia University.
+Jennifer O’Grady is an award-winning American playwright and poet.
+Born and raised in New York City, she earned an MFA in poetry from Columbia University and a BA from Vassar, where she won awards for her writing.